alfredodiaz53/big-bang/docs/training/big-bang-overview.md

 Big Bang is:

 * An umbrella Helm chart that leverages Iron Bank container images to provide a DevSecOps Platform where you can build and host apps.
-* Installed on a Kubernetes Cluster that is hosted outside of Platform One.
+* Installed on a Kubernetes Cluster that you provide.
-* Installed and managed using GitOps and Infrastructure as Code.
-Big Bang Core is installed using Flux(V2).
-Addons can be installed using Flux or ArgoCD.
+* Installed and managed using GitOps and Configuration as Code, and orchestrated using Flux V2.
-* Big Bang Core is Open Source Software (but you can also deploy COTS applications to your cluster through Big Bang).
+* Open source, but leverages a mixture of open source and COTS software for each of the core and addon components.

 You can find more information about Big Bang at https://p1.dso.mil/products/big-bang.